-I am a speech language pathologist and I work in a hospital.
+I am a speech-language pathologist and I work in a hospital.
 I support adults who have had strokes, brain injuries, or are facing language and thinking challenges because of dementia.
 In my role and with my work, I meet many people in my community and normally I’m addressing changes that have happened because of something traumatic in their lives.

-In my position as a speech language pathologist, I started noticing I was getting a lot of referrals from neurologists, who were asking me to see patients of theirs.
+In my position as a speech-language pathologist, I started noticing I was getting a lot of referrals from neurologists, who were asking me to see patients of theirs.
 These patients hadn’t had a stroke or brain injury, but they had been experiencing some thinking challenges or difficulty articulating their words and they wanted some support.

 When these people would come into my office, I would meet with them and do some testing.
-Most of the time I would tell them that their scores were a little bit below normal, but for the most part some changes to memory and a language can be normal as we get older.
+Most of the time I would tell them that their scores were a little bit below normal, but for the most part, some changes to memory and language can be normal as we get older.
 However, these people wanted help.
 They often asked me what website they should go to or what app should they sign up for.
-They wanted to make their brains stronger and continue to do the things that they loved to do to do, such as being socially active or volunteer in their community.
+They wanted to make their brains stronger and continue to do the things that they loved to do to do, such as being socially active or volunteering in their community.
 I would ask them if they were exercising, and sometimes they would say yes, but often they would say no. I would repeatedly tell them if they weren't also moving their bodies, their symptoms of memory changes and word finding could get worse.
 Physical exercise is so vital to keeping our brains strong in our later decades, in addition to cognitive stimulation.

 Cardiomelon is the first and only online fitness program that pairs physical exercises designed specifically for those adults over fifty with cognitive exercises.